 Onset: Before age 20

-Symptoms: This disorder is defined by PEO and pigmentary retinopathy, a “salt-and-pepper” pigmentation in the retina that can affect vision, but often leaves it intact.
-Other common symptoms include conduction block (in the heart) and ataxia.
-Less typical symptoms are mental retardation or deterioration, delayed sexual maturation and short stature.
+Symptoms: This disorder is defined by chronic progressive external ophthalmoplegia (CPEO), which consists in slowly progressive weakness (paresis) of the muscles that control the eye movement (extraocular muscles) along bilateral ptosis (dropping eyelid), and pigmentary retinopathy, a “salt-and-pepper” pigmentation in the retina that can affect vision but often leaves it intact.
+Other common symptoms include conduction block (in the heart), deafness, diabetes, anemia, and ataxia (impaired coordination).
+Less typical symptoms are cognitive disability or deterioration, delayed sexual maturation, and short stature.

 Leigh syndrome (subacute necrotizing encephalomyopathy) and maternally inherited Leigh syndrome (MILS)

 Onset: Typically in infancy or early childhood